 Kids can slide through several tunnels of different sizes from the upper to lower levels.
 Nets to climb are a little more challenging for older, more coordinated kids.
 There are swings for little ones, bigger children, and those with special needs.
 A cute baby and toddler area includes a large sandbox, bouncy animals to sit upon, and other equipment just for little kids.
 And a climbable mound can keeps children of all ages entertained for awhile (who knew?).

 The park setting with tall, leafy trees and grassy spaces dotted with picnic tables needs to be noted, too.
 It’s a pretty place to spend a few hours while the kids romp.
 And bathrooms are nearby the playground for added convenience.

-This is all located at Wheaton Regional Park at 2002 Shorefield Road.
+This is all located at Wheaton Regional Park at 2002 Shorefield Road in Wheaton, MD.
 Park hours are sunrise to sunset year-round.
 Admission is free.

 2 Responses to Play on at Wheaton Regional Park

 Great post on this great playground…I live right nearby and appreciate the reminder it is there!
 We did go on the train ride by the way, and it is definitely too scary I’d say for the under 8 crowd.
 Cabin John’s train is not scary at all.

 Thanks for noting that about the train, Carolyn.
 I should have mentioned it in the post!